i8degrees/nomlib-sublime-text/README.md

 *...STUB...*

 ## TODO

+- [ ] This repository presently holds both [nomlib](https://github.com/i8degrees/nomlib) and [ttcards](https://github.com/i8degrees/ttcards) project settings.
+At some point, we ought to split the two into their own respective repositories.

 - [x] Rename package to **nomlib_sublime_text**; this implies that we probably ought to rename our package directory, too.
 We might as well rename the github repository, since it hasn't been around very long.